veracity/veracity-documentation/sections/dataworkbench/filestorage.md

 4. Under **Set access end**, choose a date from which this file or folder will no longer be accessible.
 5. Select **Generate key** and a new field called **Access key** will show.
 6. Select **Copy key**.

+## Need Support?
+If you need any support:
+1. Visit [Help Center](https://help-center.veracity.com/en/collections/3824716-data-workbench) where you will find articles and video tutorials on Data Workbench.
+2. Contact the [support team](mailto:support@veracity.com) for assistance.